How to: Read a Cookie

 The browser is responsible for managing cookies on a user system.
-Cookies are sent to the server with a page request and are accessible as part of theobject, which exposes a collection.
+Cookies are sent to the server with a page request and are accessible as part of the HttpRequest object, which exposes a Cookies collection.
 You can read only cookies that have been created by pages in the current domain or path.

 To read a cookie

 Read a string from the Cookies collection using the cookie's name as the key.

 The following example reads a cookie named UserSettings and then reads the value of the subkey named Font.

 If (Request.Cookies("UserSettings") IsNot Nothing) Then Dim userSettings As String If (Request.Cookies("UserSettings")("Font") IsNot Nothing) Then userSettings = Request.Cookies("UserSettings")("Font") End If End If